Buffalo Bills vs. New York Jets NFL Week 10 Odds, Plays and Insights for November 14, 2021

 Over/under insights

-- Buffalo and its opponents have gone over the current 47.5-point total in four of nine games (44.4%) this season.
+- Buffalo and its opponents have gone over the current 47.5-point total in three of eight games this season.

 Bills stats and trends

-- Buffalo has six wins against the spread in eight games this season.

-- The Bills have been favored by 11.5 points or more three times this season and have covered the spread in two of them.
+- This season, the Bills have two against the spread wins in three games as a favorite of 12.5 points or more.

-- Buffalo has gone over the point total in 33.3% of its opportunities this year (three times in nine games with a set point total).
+- Buffalo's games this year have eclipsed the over/under in 37.5% of its opportunities (three times in eight games with a set point total).

-- When Buffalo records more than 31.4 points, it is 5-0 against the spread and 4-0 overall.
+- Buffalo is 4-0 against the spread and 4-0 overall this season when the team notches more than 31.4 points.

-- When Buffalo piles up more than 408.1 yards, the team is 4-1 against the spread and 3-1 overall.
+- Buffalo is 3-1 against the spread and 3-1 overall when the team piles up more than 408.1 yards.

-- This year, the Bills have turned the ball over eight times, three more than the Jets' takeaways (5).
+- The Bills have turned the ball over eight times this season, three more turnovers than the Jets have forced (5).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Buffalo's matchup with the Jets.